bosulliv/covid/README.md

 </pre>

 ## The Maths
 This is curve fitting, rather than virus transmission simulation.
-So the closer to peak, the easier it is to be accurate.
-Fitting a sigmoid curve works reasonably well as a country climbs towards a daily peak.
-But it fits badly when the peak passes, especially if a country has been effective in reducting transmission.
-In that case the curve is skewed, where the climb is steeper than the descent.
-This fits better with a function that shape of a gamma distribution function.

-The Gamma function fit is prototyped [here](notebooks/Skew%20Function.ipynb)
+Two curves have been used, sigmoid and gamma.
+I started with sigmoid because it is very simple and just has a single parameter.
+This was helpful in early March, because it was too early to know what a 'typical' curve might look like.

+However, some Countries are now passed their daily peak and it's clear the curve is skewed.
+A gamma function has two paramaters, one of which can tune the skew.
+Now we have a better idea of what 'typical' can look like, we can use a function with more degrees of freedom.

+This function fits much better, and is the now the default curve to fit.